Food » Asia »

 As a Muslim country, Azerbaijanis are fairly conservative

-(although they are fairly liberal on Muslim standards) so before meeting any locals,
+(although they are very liberal on Muslim standards) so before meeting any locals,

 make sure your dress is appropriate; this means conservatively dressed with long